 The panel is comprised of at least one of our representatives and the respective pilotage provider (including at least a licensed check pilot from the pilotage provider).

 A summarised assessment report will be provided to you and your sponsoring pilotage provider.

 You can request the detailed results of the assessment to prepare for any later reassessment if you are marked as unsuitable.

-If found suitable for the role of an AMSA-nominated Check Pilot, you are then required to complete relevant modules of an accredited assessment training program (currently being the TAESS00011 - ‘Assessor Skill Set’ Training and Education Training Package).
-The ‘Assessor Skill Set’ training package currently comprises the following units, which are required to be completed to AMSA’s satisfaction:
+If found suitable for the role of an AMSA-nominated Check Pilot, you are then required to complete either the Assess Competency as Marine Check Pilot course at an AMSA approved registered training organisation or the following relevant modules of a vocational training (currently being the TAESS00011 - ‘Assessor Skill Set’ Training and Education Training Package):

 - Plan assessment activities and processes